MatthiasGwiozda/shopping-list/README.md

+# installation
+Run this commant in the terminal:

+    npm install

+# start app
+Run this commant in the terminal:

+    npm run start

 # questions
 - Do I use react / vue --> decission: first I start without react or vue.
     - advantages of using the frameworks